 |Number of Hours of Other Activities per week||2 - 4||2 - 4||2 - 4|

-Year 3 (Advanced Hindi): Advanced Hindi Grammar, by Usha Jain; Theme Based Vocabulary and Affixes of Hindi by Misha and Mishra; Instructor-provided course material
+Year 3 (Advanced Hindi): Advanced Hindi Grammar by Usha Jain; Theme Based Vocabulary and Affixes of Hindi by Misha and Mishra; Instructor-provided course material

-Note: Textbooks subject to change.
+Note: Textbooks are subject to change.
 Please do not purchase textbooks until awarded a scholarship and confirmation with instructor is made.

 Elementary, Intermediate, and Advanced Hindi are offered through the South Asia Summer Language Institute (SASLI) at the University of Wisconsin-Madison.
 Classes meet Monday through Friday, from 8:30 am -1 pm over the span of 8 weeks.
 Various additional activities are scheduled throughout the summer, from outdoor conversation tables by the lake to ice cream socials, film, and lecture series.
 On-campus housing is offered and highly encouraged.

 The following costs will not be included in Project GO Funding: personal spending money, personal travel, costs for obtaining a passport, medication, and expenses for dependents.